infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Blade** is a webshell connection tool based on console, currently under development and aims to be a choice of replacement of Chooper. https://github.com/wonderqs/Blade
 * **TinyShell** Web Shell Framework. https://github.com/threatexpress/tinyshell
 * **PowerLurk** is a PowerShell toolset for building malicious WMI Event Subsriptions. https://github.com/Sw4mpf0x/PowerLurk
 * **RPIVOT** allows to tunnel traffic into internal network via socks 4.
-It works like ssh dynamic port forwarding but in the opposite direction.. https://github.com/klsecservices/rpivot
+It works like ssh dynamic port forwarding but in the opposite direction. https://github.com/klsecservices/rpivot
 * **3proxy** tiny proxy server. https://github.com/z3APA3A/3proxy
+* **Hans** makes it possible to tunnel IPv4 through ICMP echo packets, so you could call it a ping tunnel. . https://code.gerade.org/hans/

 ## Escalate Privileges
 * **UACMe** is an open source assessment tool that contains many methods for bypassing Windows User Account Control on multiple versions of the operating system. https://github.com/hfiref0x/UACME